seeinglogic/ariadne/README.md

 - Save/Load analysis: redoing analysis is no good; headless analysis and save/load features allow you to crunch binaries on a separate machine if you want.
+- Callgraph exploration: using the web UI's `Graph Focus Function` button, now you can see what nodes aren't fully expanded in the current view and navigate between functions from within the web UI.

 See the [tutorial](./tutorial/README.md) for detailed explanation of features and intended workflows that you can test out on an example binary.